 Statementacceptable use policy

-Any userof the Group's IT facilities who have not signed an employment contractcon el Group mustleer y acceptthe Acceptable Use Policy, sign the following statement and return this page to Human Resources before you can be asked to log in.cualquier PC.
+Any userof the Group's IT facilities who have not signed an employment contractwith the Group mustread and acceptthe Acceptable Use Policy, sign the following statement and return this page to Human Resources before you can be asked to log in.any PC.

-This signed statement must be provided to IT Services along withcon la applicationlogin PC sent to IT Services Help Desk.
+This signed statement must be provided to IT Services along withwith the applicationlogin PC sent to IT Services Help Desk.

 Statement

-I confirm thatI haveleído y understoodthe Acceptable Use Policy and that I must comply with it at all times.
+I confirm thatI haveread and understoodthe Acceptable Use Policy and that I must comply with it at all times.

 I am aware that any breach of this policy may result in withdrawal of IT access and further action.